The Adelaide Town Hall

 Original Reconstruction Work

 A refurbishment of the whole complex was undertaken in the 1980’s.
-Gary Lancaster was a member of the heritage painting and decorating team who performed heritage reconstruction work to the interior of the Adelaide Town Hall.
+Heritage painter and decorator Gary Lancaster was a member of the heritage painting and decorating team who performed heritage reconstruction work to the interior of the Adelaide Town Hall.
 As the original paintwork and decorative finishes from the 1800’s had been painted over with white paint, paint scrapings involving sensitive paint stripping were performed to reveal the original heritage colours and designs underneath.
 These samples were provided to the Adelaide City Council for record keeping purposes.
 Extensive preparation work included filling and sanding down of the surfaces to a smooth finish.
 Surfaces were repainted in both oil-base and acrylic-based paints to match the original heritage colour scheme.
 In order to match the original decorative finish work, Gary and the team applied gold leaf, different colour glazes, antiquing, picking out of original colours for ceiling roses, and hand painting a faux (fake) marble effect on the columns and their bases as had been originally painted in the 1800’s.